prodbysky/crazyVM/README.md

     ; The value at A stays there
     Push A
     Imm A 420
+    Push A
+    ; 1337 + 420 at the top of the stack
+    StackAdd
     ; Return the original value
     Pop A
  ```